deep-sekhar/MxN_Puzzle/README.md

 ## Features

-- EVERYTHING built from SCRATCH without any external site help or frameworks
+- all from Scratch without any external site help or frameworks
 - Light/dark mode toggle
 - Scores stored in local storage
 - Challenge mode available